 A Vash episode?
 Yep.
 Because this scene is pure joy.
 Crusher arrives for her breakfast with Picard, to find Vash already there.
-Unlike the weird jealous Bev that we get in “We’ll Always Have Paris,” she’s confident enough in how their relationship has grown to milk the situation and make Picard as uncomfortable as possible – taking his seat, chatting with Vash… And then?
+Unlike the weird jealous Bev that we get in “We’ll Always Have Paris,” she’s confident enough in how their relationship with Picard has grown to milk the situation and make him as uncomfortable as possible – taking his seat, chatting with Vash… And then?
 Then she drinks from his cup.
 It’s just delightful.

 5. Thine Own Self (s7e16)

 The teaser of this episode has stuck with me since it originally aired – I watched my VHS tape of this scene so much that I had it memorized before the next episode even aired (and I still do).
-These two women, already at the top of their fields and serving on the Federation flagship, are talking about taking on additional challenges and responsibilities simply because they want to push themselves.
-And there is not even an inkling that they are competing with one another (far to frequent a setup in media), but simply encouragement among friends and colleagues.
+These two women, already at the top of their respective fields and serving on the Federation flagship, are talking about taking on additional challenges and responsibilities simply because they want to push themselves.
+And there is not even an inkling that they are competing with one another (far to frequent a setup in media), but we simply see encouragement among friends and colleagues.
 It’s only a couple minutes long, but it’s really important to me.